-Schools Farming Challenge Awards
+Farming Challenge Awards

-Our charity’s objective is to help local children appreciate from an early age that food is a basic and essential requirement for a healthy life and should be enjoyed, and to discover where our food comes from, how it is produced and raise awareness of career opportunities within the farming industry.
+One of the objective’s of our charity, Newark and Nottinghamshire Agricultural Society, is to help local children appreciate from an early age that food is a basic and essential requirement for a healthy life and should be enjoyed, and to discover where our food comes from, how it is produced and raise awareness of career opportunities within the farming industry.

 A recent survey conducted by the British Nutrition Foundation revealed 1 in 5 school children aged 5 to 11 believe fish fingers are made from chicken, cheese comes from a plant, pasta grows on trees and it takes ten years to grow a carrot, which is really alarming!